Owez/loec/README.md

 # loec

-Count and estimate the cost of lines of code (cloc) fast.
+Count and estimate the cost of lines of code (cloec) fast.

 ## Why this?